IJW2021/MyPortfolio/RMPP/Unit09.md

 ### Conclusion

-Diet A Appears to offer the people on it better outcomes as more people have lost weight on Diet A then Diet B that being said the number of people who gain weight on Diet B is greater then the number who gain weight on Diet A so from this we can conclude that diet A is superior to Diet B for people who wish to lose weight.
+Diet A Appears to offer the people on it better outcomes as more people have lost weight on Diet A then Diet B that being said the number of people who gain weight on Diet B is greater than the number who gain weight on Diet A so from this we can conclude that diet A is superior to Diet B for people who wish to lose weight.

-Having now done the excerises This week’s exercises gave me a greater understanding of how to visualise data though still perfer other tooling rather then excel Power BI , Crystal Reports wouldl be my goto tools to visiulaise data but as a ease of access solution excel is not too bad.
-Think these last two weeks have been the most enjoyable so far on this module so lets finish strong over the next couple of weeks.
+Having now done the exercises This week’s exercises gave me a greater understanding of how to visualise data though still prefer other tooling rather than excel Power BI , Crystal Reports would still be my go to tools to visualise data but as a ease of access solution excel is not too bad.
+Think these last two weeks have been the most enjoyable so far on this module so let’s finish strong over the next couple of weeks.

 **Weekly Skills Matrix New Knowledge Gained**